-The variable pay earned by significant risk takers must not exceed 100 per cent of the basic pay including pension contributions per annum.
+The accrued variable salary for significant risk takers cannot exceed 100 per cent (50 per cent for the CEO) of the base salary including pension contributions per year.

 Pay agreements with significant risk takers must ensure that the agreements satisfy the requirements set out in sections 10-12 of the Executive Order on Pay in respect of pay.
 Agreements on variable pay for significant risk takers must, as a minimum, include the following terms: